rafalcode/cwhats/README.md

 The name is a mnemonic for "Go around array" and it's used for comparing the each element of an array with the rest, one by one, in circular fashion.

+## pwco.c
+Coded much later, but seems to be similar to the above.
+PairWise Comparison Operations

 ## mirutma.c
 Mnemonic MIR Upper Triangular MAtrix matrix transformation: principally mirroring triangle matrices.